English

 🎨The Last Judgement was commissioned by Pope Clement VII and completed under Pope Paul III.

-🖌️Michelangelo included over 300 figures in the fresco, each with unique expressions and poses.
+🖌️Michelangelo included over 300 figures in the fresco, each with unique expressions, poses and muscular stature.

-🎨The fresco faced criticism for its depiction of nudity, leading to later modifications.
+🎨The fresco faced criticism for its depiction of excessive nudity, leading to later modifications by Daniele da Volterra.

 🖌️Michelangelo included a self-portrait in the flayed skin of St. Bartholomew.